ydahal1/ydahal1/jokes.md

-Why did the tree go to the dentist?
-It needed a root canal.
+What kind of pants do ghosts wear?
+Boo jeans.

 [
-Wed Aug 19 00:16:59 UTC 2026
+Thu Aug 20 00:17:38 UTC 2026
  ]